mmcdermott/How-to-PhD/docs/leveraging_LLMs/index.md

     *space separated* list of the search queries in quotes, in a single line, like this: "query_1" "query_2" ...
 (4) After you give me search queries, I will give you a collection results from running those queries over
     academic search engines.
 We'll work together to identify key resources to reference for this project and to see if anybody else has already done this idea, in which case we'll need to go back to the drawing board.
     For this task, you should output to me the following information, then pause and let me assess before we move on to task 5.

     Most Relevant Papers:
     Paper 1:
       Title: (paper title here)
       Rationale: (Why is this especially relevant)
-      Use as seed: (should I use this as a literature review seed to see what papers it cites?
-Or what papers cite it?
-Or Both?)
     Paper 2:
       ...